jlonchampt/Getting-and-cleaning-data/README.md

 ##Tidy data

 The tidy data is available in the tidy_mean.txt file.
 The structure of this file is detailed in the Codebook file.
+The tidy dat set is composed of 180 observations of 68 variables.